communityinclusion/catada.info/pages/about.md

   </h5>
   <div class="card-body">

-  <p class="card-text">CATADA is a project funded under grant # 90AN0001-01-00 by the U.S. Department of Health and Human Services Administration For Community Living (ACL).
-The information on these web pages does not necessarily reflect the position or policy of ACL, ICI, IATP or ATAP and no official endorsement should be inferred.</p>
+  <p class="card-text">The Center for Assistive Technology Act Data Assistance (CATADA) is a project funded under grant # 90AN0001 by the U.S. Department of Health and Human Services Administration For Community Living (ACL).
+CATADA provides technical assistance and supports to State Assistive Technology (AT) Programs funded under Section 4 of the Assistive Technology Act of 1998, as amended (P.L.
+108-364).
+CATADA is a collaborative project of the Institute for Community Inclusion (ICI) at UMass Boston and The Illinois Assistive Technology Project (IATP).
+The information on this website does not necessarily reflect the position or policy of ACL, and no official endorsement should be inferred.</p>

   </div>